New Army: Xunfangdui

+Gendarmerie

+These functioned as the military police of the empire.
+One battalion was organised in 1908 consisting of 299 men and 82 horses.

 Proposal by Sir Robert Hart

 Robert Hart the Inspector-General of the Imperial Maritime Customs Service reasoned that the Qing weakness allowing Russia and Japan to wage war in Manchuria was due to fiscal weakness he therefore proposed a uniform land tax at a low rate that would yield 400,000,000 taels to the Dynasty to be controlled by the Central Government.
 This money would firstly be used to form 4 armies of 50,000 each with each army supported by first and second class reserves.
 Then 3 modern squadrons of warships could be obtained and the establishment of 4 modern arsenals could be organised to produce equipment and 4 military schools to produce officers.
 The military would cost 90,000,000 taels and 160,000,000 taels would be spent on affording good pay to reduce the need for officials to rely on corruption to support themselves.
 The proposal was rejected due to provincial opposition though they were not revolutionary as previous similar proposals were made by the Throne and officials themselves but not acted upon.